-Notice: Snapshots are usually made to compare component representation data but they can also compare other types of data, like redux stores states or the inner structure of different units in the application.
+Notice: Snapshots in Jest usually compare component representation data but they can also compare other types of data, like redux store states or the inner structure of different units in the application.

 There are several ways to control browsers to simulate user behavior, like clicking the mouse, drag and dropping, typing, and navigating.

-- Some tools install drivers that are installed on top of them and control the browser using different methods.
+- An older way that was used for many years was to install drivers on browsers that control the browser using different methods.
 This is how selenium works:

 Your code on Node.js <> WebDriver <> FF/Chrome/Safari Driver <> Browser

 - Another way would be to inject scripts of a JS code that has access to the whole application environment: DOM, network, cookies etc… to raise events that simulate user behavior.
+Cypress.io uses this approach.
 For example, here is how you simulate a click: